-The information set forth herein has been obtained from the Authority, the Commonwealth and other sources deemed to be reliable.
-The information and any expression of opinion herein is subject to change without notice, and neither the delivery of this Official Statement nor any sale made hereunder, under any circumstances, shall create any implication that there has been no change in the affairs of the Authority or the Commonwealth since the date hereof.
+The information set forth herein has been obtained from the Commonwealth and other sources deemed to be reliable.
+The information and any expression of opinion herein is subject to change without notice, and neither the delivery of this Official Statement nor any sale made hereunder, under any circumstances, shall create any implication that there has been no change in the affairs of the parties referred to above since the date hereof.
 Any statements in this Official Statement involving matters of opinion or estimates, whether or not expressly stated, are intended as such and not as representations of fact.
 No representation is made that any such opinion or estimate will be realized.